evert/evert.github.com/_posts/2022/2022-01-29-get-request-bodies.md

 implementor.

 The reality is that this is more like [Undefined behavior][4] from languages like C/C++.
-My understanding is that leaving certain aspects of the language undefined (instead of for example requiring an error to be thrown) leaves room for compiler implementations to make certain optimizations.
-Some compilers also have fun with this; GCC [starts a video game][5] in a specific case of undefined behavior.
+My understanding is that leaving certain aspects of the C language undefined (instead of for example requiring an error to be thrown) leaves room for compiler implementations to make certain optimizations.
+Some compilers also have fun with this; GCC hilariously [starts a video game][5] in a specific case of undefined behavior which really brings home this point.

 If you were to write a C program that relies on how a compiler dealt with specific undefined behavior, it means your program is no longer a portable